drshahizan/software-engineering/exercise/uml/uc/uc1.md

 Don't forget to hit the :star: if you like this repo.

-Please answer the case study question to test your knowledge in UML.
-You must place your answer file in the submission folder.
-Within the [`submission/sec01`](../submission/sec01) or folder [`submission/sec02/`](../submission/sec01), create a folder called your `github_id`. please name the file as uc1.md
+Please answer the following case study question to assess your knowledge in UML.
+You are required to submit your answer file in the submission folder.
+Within the [`submission/sec01`](../submission/sec01) or [`submission/sec02`](../submission/sec02) folder, create a folder with your GitHub ID.
+Name the file as `uc1.md`.

+## Case Study Question

+Please answer the following case study question to assess your knowledge in UML.

+You are required to submit your answer file in the submission folder.
+Within the `submission/sec01` or `submission/sec02` folder, create a folder with your GitHub ID.
+Name the file as `uc1.md`.

+---

+Feel free to let me know if you need any further assistance!
 # Case Study 1: Hospital Management System

 ## Description